nstegman1/SearchSRA_QualityPipeline/README.md

 ### Before you run this, make sure

 * you have ran SearchSRA with your desired fasta file.
-* you have provided the fasta (NOT .fna) file that you used to run SearchSRA with.
+* you have provided the fasta file that is one continuous sequence instead of a file with multiple contigs that you used to run SearchSRA with.

 ### Dependencies